Electronic-Mango/gemini-ai-discord-bot/README.md

 ## Disclaimer

-This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with OpenAI.
+This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with Gemini AI or Google.
 This is an independent and unofficial project.
 Use at your own risk.